Seberang Perai: British rule

 British acquisition and expansion of Penang (in yellow) occurred between 1786 and 1874, when the final alterations to Penang's boundaries was enacted.

-In 1786, Francis Light acquired Penang Island from Kedah in exchange for British military protection.
-However, when Sultan Abdullah Mukarram Shah of Kedah attempted to retake the island by force in response to the EIC's reneging on military protection, British forces launched a preemptive assault on Perai.
-The Kedahan forces were routed and the Sultan was forced to sue for peace.

-In 1800, the EIC annexed a strip of the mainland from Kedah for a sum of 4,000 Spanish dollars.
+In 1592, a British ship arrived in Seberang Perai.
+Later, in 1800, the British East India Company (EIA) annexed a strip of the mainland from Kedah for a sum of 4,000 Spanish dollars.
 This acquisition, negotiated by George Caunter on behalf of Lieutenant-Governor George Leith, gave the EIC permanent sovereignty over both Penang Island and the newly acquired territory, which was named Province Wellesley after Governor-General of India Richard Wellesley.
 The Perai River became the international border between British and Kedah territories.

 The EIC had sought to turn the island into an agricultural outpost.
 The annexation of Province Wellesley allowed for the expansion of the cash crop industry from the island to the mainland.
 This led to the harvesting of spices and sugar, which attracted migrants from China, India, Myanmar and the Middle East, as well as Malay refugees from Kedah fleeing the Siamese conquest of their homeland.
 In 1831, the EIC expanded Province Wellesley northwards, moving the international border between British and Siamese territories from the Perai River to the Muda River.
 The territory's boundaries were further extended in 1868 and in the Pangkor Treaty of 1874, effectively enlarging the British-held territory from the Muda River in the north to the Kerian River in the south.

 The development of roads and railways in the early 20th century promoted the growth of Province Wellesley's rubber industry.
 Malaya's new rail lines, which ran from the Siamese border to the north to Singapore to the south, cut through Province Wellesley, allowing the Port of Penang to become a major tin exporter.
 This led to the emergence of new towns, such as Butterworth and Bukit Mertajam, as logistics hubs.
 The Municipal Ordinance of 1913 resulted in the creation of three local governments within Province Wellesley – the Butterworth and Bukit Mertajam town boards, and the Province Wellesley Rural Board.
 The creation of local governments further accelerated infrastructural developments within the territory.